2011Palak/TASK2_bharatintern/README.md

-Blog Website for reading and writing posts - made using HTML, CSS, Node.js and MongoDB.
+Blog Website for reading and writing posts - made using HTML, CSS, EJS, Node.js and MongoDB.